Global: Autosave Recovery Wizard

-Should your system fail for any reason while using DBT, the next time you run this program you will normally see the Recovery Wizard.
-This wizard gives you the option to recover any document(s) you had open, but had not saved during your last DBT session.
+Should your DBT crash, or should your system fail for any reason while using the program, the next time DBT runs you will normally see the Autosave Recovery Wizard.
+This wizard gives you the opportunity to recover any document(s) you had open but had not saved during the interrupted session.

-Please note that if you open a document but do not make any changes, it will not be listed.
+Please note that if you had a document open but it was not changed, it will not be listed.

-The DBT Autosave recovery Wizard dialog displays a list of the files which have been autosaved.
-You have a choice of three buttons explained below.
-Note that focus will normally be on the "Open" button.
+The main feature of the Autosave Recovery Wizard dialog is a list of the files which have been recovered for you.
+You have a choice of three action buttons.
+The one chosen by default is the "Open" button.

-Exit: Select this button if you do not wish to proceed.
-You will see the following dialog advising that The Recovery Wizard will display again when DBT is next launched.
+Exit: Select this button if you do not wish to proceed, that is, if you want to exit the current session instead of dealing with the recovered documents at this time.
+The Recovery Wizard will display again when DBT is next launched.
 Click OK to exit or click Cancel if you wish to return to the Recovery Wizard.

-To prevent accidental data loss, if you click Yes to the above dialog, you still get one last chance to recover files.
-Think carefully before you click Yes on the following message!
+To prevent accidental data loss, if you click Yes to the above dialog, you still get one more chance to recover your files, per the following dialog.

-Technical Note: Autosaved files are stored in a hidden folder named "DBT Autosaves" within My Documents.
-You should not make any changes to the files within this folder, but be aware that if you are backing up My Documents or restoring after a failure, you may wish to include Hidden Files.
+Windows Note: By default, Autosaved files are stored in a hidden folder named "DBT Autosaves" within your Documents folder.
+You should not make any changes to the files in this folder, but be aware that if you are backing up your Documents folder or restoring files after a failure, you may wish to include Hidden Files.